egiptogrunge/Portfolio/PowerApps/GymManagementMobileAPP/README.md

 ### Info about page design
 The home page, and most of the pages of the App, were designed using containers (either horizontal or vertical).
 They have generally at least 3 containers, the header, the footer and the body.
 The body has inner containers according necesity.
-For the header and the footer it was created components, since they will be the same on most pages.
+For the header and the footer it were created components, since they will be the same on most pages.

+#### Header Component
 ![Captura de ecrã 2024-04-18 112220](https://github.com/egiptogrunge/Portfolio/assets/161729526/ab2c1d0a-70be-42b9-9dab-5a9c9021cfd6)

 For the header component, I have a horizontal container in wich I added 3 Icons.
 They allow the navigation to home page, go back, and navigation to login page.